 An evaluation of homeshare pilot programmes in W Sussex, Oxon and Wilts 2010 by Jane Coffey, Oxford Brookes University

-Homeshare Sector Report 2016 – an overview of the sector published by Shared Lives Plus
+2020-Homeshare-UK-Report – The most recent overview of the sector from Homeshare UK and Shared Lives Plus

 Homeshare International documents

 Will a homeshare programme benefit the people you help?
-This infographic explains in simple terms what homeshare has to offer to both householders and homesharers. homeshare infographic_V4 FINAL
+This infographic explains in simple terms what homeshare has to offer to both householders and homesharers. homeshare infographic (pdf).

 How to donate